The 6 biggest mistakes in recruitment

 #2.
 Not approaching ‘passive’ candidates

-This is where a recruitment agency can add real value; they know who to approach and how, and can source potential hires that you may never have connected with otherwise.
+This is where a recruitment agency can add real value.
+They know who to approach and how, and can source potential hires that you may never have connected with.

 #3.
 Neglecting your reputation

-Candidates research prospective employers just as employers research candidates, and almost 70% of jobseekers say they wouldn’t take a role with a company that had a bad reputation – even if they were jobless.
+Candidates research prospective employers just as employers research candidates.
+Almost 70% of job seekers wouldn’t take a role with a company with a bad reputation – even if they were jobless.
 Think about how you’re coming across online, and what it says about your workplace.

-The ideal job description should succinctly outline the overall purpose of the role and highlight key areas of responsibility, as well as the essential skills and experience required.
+The ideal job description should succinctly outline the overall purpose of the role.
+It should highlight key areas of responsibility, as well as the essential skills and experience required.

 #5.
 Expecting too much

-It’s often tempting to expect candidates to tick every single box in your job description, as well as having the perfect personality for your team.
+It’s tempting to expect candidates to tick every box in your job description, as well as having the perfect personality for your team.

 While skills and cultural fit are important, the perfect candidate doesn’t really exist.
-Instead of waiting for what you consider an ideal match, focus on candidates who meet the majority of your requirements and have the right soft skills – everything else can be learned on the job.
+Instead of waiting for what you consider an ideal match, focus on candidates who meet the majority of your requirements.
+Look for those with the right soft skills – everything else can be learned on the job.

 #6.
 Having an underwhelming offer

-Employers who are unwilling to offer more than the bare minimum to prospective staff will find themselves struggling not only to attract high-quality candidates, but potentially any candidates at all.
+Employers who are unwilling to offer more than the bare minimum to prospective staff will find themselves struggling.
+It will stop you attracting high-quality candidates, but potentially any candidates at all.

-If you’re offering a £25k heating engineer role with 21 days’ holiday, and your competitors are offering £30k, 25 days’ holiday and a generous bonus scheme, you’re likely to miss out.
+If you’re offering a £25k heating engineer role with 21 days’ holiday, and your competitors are offering £30k, 25 days’ holiday and a bonus scheme, you’ll miss out.

 A&D Recruitment are specialists in recruitment for the renewable energy and building services industries.
-For more tips, visit our blog section or contact us today for a friendly, informal chat about how A&D Recruitment could help you fill – or find – your next role.
+For more tips, visit our blog section or contact us today for a friendly, informal chat about.

 Trackback from your site.